Paxxs/Cluttered-bucket/README.md

 1. Add proper description of repository
     - Information about what type of manifests could be found here
 1. Add `scoop-bucket` tag for repository
+    - Your manifests will be automatically available at <https://scoop.netlify.com/apps/> and <https://scoop.netlify.com/buckets/>
 1. Enable appveyor CI/CD
     1. Register / Login to [Appveyor](https://ci.appveyor.com/login)
     1. Click `New Project`